richsoni/www-richsoni.com/_songs/stormy-window.md

 I couldn't help but moan

 Since you've been gone
-Ive been waitin'
+I've been waitin'
-I want you to know
+I really want you to know
-My wrist is restin'
+My wrist is resting
 Against a stormy window

 You really shook me up
 Nothin' seems the same
-Ive gut a tangle of guts
+I've gut a tangle of guts
-With a sinkin' pain
+With a sinking pain

 You left me stranded
-Shakin', tired
+Shaking, tired
 Bitter, weary, and low
-Ive been fearin' the world
+I've been fearing the world
 Outside the stormy window

 Baby, darlin', honey, dear
 I want you back with me here
-Birds a chirpin', sunshine a smilin'
+Birds a-chirpin', sunshine a-smilin'
-Breezes blowin' but I'm stuck a cryin'
+Breezes blowin' but I'm stuck a-cryin'
-Pushin' my palms
+Pushing my palms
 Against the stormy window

 I know your gone for good